-How soon can it happen?
 There is no agreement on when Superintelligence may definitely arrive.
-The Future of Humanity Institute at Oxford University did a research in May 2017 asking 1,634 researchers who published papers at the 2015 NIPS and ICML conferences (the two leading machine learning conferences) and asked them to complete a survey on when AI will outperform humans in various areas.
-352 researchers responded and their aggregate view is as follows (Asian respondents expected these dates to be much sooner than North Americans) (Katja Grace, 30/05/2017):
+The Future of Humanity Institute at Oxford University did a research in May 2017 asking 1,634 AI researchers to complete a survey on when AI will outperform humans in various areas.
+352 researchers responded and their aggregate view is as follows (Asian respondents expected these dates to be much sooner than North Americans):

 - By 2024 – translating languages